rymane/katacoda/python-project/step3.md

 It is now time to test the code to see that it works correctly and actually does what we want it to.
-We will test our code with [PyTest](https://docs.pytest.org/en/6.2.x/) which is a Python framework used to write unit test easily.

 ## Install PyTest
 `python -m pip install pytest`{{execute}}